sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 generate_json([#1 -> 2], "embedded-types")                  =>  "{\"#1|obj\":2}"
 ```

+> Warning: generate_json does not support WAIF or ANON types.

 **Function: `parse_json`**

 parse_json -- Returns the MOO value representation of the JSON string.